JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 ## Elevation - area - volume above and below

-This tool has the same logic as the calculation of the volume above and below, but it adds the two or subtracts one from the other.
+This tool has the same logic as the calculation of the volume above and below.
+The volume and area is the difference between the values ​​above and the values ​​below.

 ## Hypsometric curve